We may earn a commission when you buy through links in our articles. Learn more.

 Ûthar the Destined

-So far the only named character in the Leagues of Votann army, Ûthar the Destined is a storied Kâhl (leader) described by GW as the “most accomplished hero of the Greater Thurian League” (the largest of the army’s League subfactions).
-His neat sword is called the Blade of the Ancestors.
+So far the only named character in the Leagues of Votann army, Ûthar the Destined is a storied Kâhl (leader) and a noted hero of the Greater Thurian League.
+He wields the Blade of the Ancestors, a potent relic weapon.

 Warhammer 40k Leagues of Votann guide - Games Workshop photo showing the Kahl model in Ymyr red armour